Floge123/API-Evaluator/README.md

 # API Evaluator
  API Evaluator in C# for analysing .NET-Assemblies

-This is a program written in C# that can be used to evaluate .NET-Assemblies regarding the useablity of the API.
+This is a program written in C# that can be used to evaluate .NET-Assemblies regarding the usablity of the API.
 This program will be developed during the work on my Bachelor-Thesis at the FH Hagenberg (Austria).